-Up until this stage, the CPAs should go through their client lists and classify their clients based on the risk categories defined.
-As the FSC requires all CPAs to conduct CDD on their existing high risk clients by 9 November 2018, it is recommended that CPAs complete the following for all the high risk clients:
+Up until this stage, the TCSPs should go through their client lists and classify their clients based on the risk categories defined.
+As CR requires all TCSPs to conduct CDD on their existing high risk clients by 1 March 2018, it is recommended that CSPs complete the following for all the high risk clients:

 - Ensure that CDD and Enhanced CDD forms are completed and signed by the customers.

 - Ensure that copies of identification documents are available and verified.